Shadow Work for Beginners: A Gentle 30-Day Plan

 • Feeling abandoned easily may reflect earlier emotional experiences.

 This doesn't mean something is "wrong" with you.
 It simply means there is a story underneath the reaction.
+Most emotional triggers are not random.
+They often point toward a belief, fear, or emotional wound that has not yet been fully understood.

 If you're interested in understanding this dynamic more deeply, our article on why people trigger us emotionally explains how unconscious patterns surface in relationships in Why Do Certain People Trigger You?
 A Shadow Work Explanation.